 Google’s focus on usefulness of content means that a well-thought-out content marketing strategy is one of the biggest SEO favors you can do yourself.
 In that situation where content marketing is deficient, the white hat SEO specialist will help you create more content to satisfy queries users may have in relation to your keywords.

 Here are a few primary white hat techniques:

 - Content Optimization: You can optimize any piece of content on your site to suit its purpose.
 First and foremost, the content must be linkable content that helps draw interest from users because it’s informative and even entertaining.
 Content optimization is about creating new content and revising old content to attract a target audience.
 Search engines register the increase in relevant, authoritative, and quality content, rewarding your site accordingly.

 - Technical SEO: Your site’s meta-structure, internal links, tags, and keyword usage are just a few of the aspects that determine its technical merit.
-An SEO audit evaluates any technical issues and chances for improvement.
+Website SEO audit services evaluates any technical issues and chances for improvement.
 Sites that enhance their technical merit often experience a near-immediate boost in the SERPs.

 - Link Building: Link building is about sharing your useful content with other websites.
 Google and other search engines look positively at relevant links that help direct users to what they’re looking for from resource pages and blog posts.
 Rather than engaging in advertorial, keyword-optimized linking practices, which Google discourages, white hat link building focuses on sharing information in order to tell users and search engines where you belong in the broader context of the internet.
 When search engines see these links sending signals from authoritative external websites, it can result in a bump in rankings.